Canon 6D vs T6s

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced into a lower priced category (69 percent cheaper at launch).

 - More modern: Reflects 2 years and 4 months of technical progress since the 6D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the T6s is the clear winner of the contest (12 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the T6s emerges as the winner of the match-up (12 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D and the Canon T6s place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.